-(cf. 0450 - Comprehensive Safety Plan)
+(cf. 0450 - Comprehensive Safety Plan)(cf. 3516 - Emergencies and Disaster Preparedness Plan)

 The crisis communications plan may include but not be limited to identification of a media center location, development of both internal and external notification systems, and strategies for press conference logistics.